Keep reading to discover the best breakfast & brunch in South London.

-The breakfast and brunch scene in London has tripled in size to when I first moved to London in 2011 and it continues to grow with a new place popping up nearly every week (it feels like that, anyway!)
-My first experience of a ‘real’ London brunch was when a friend and I ventured to Tom’s Kitchen in Chelsea where I took my first food photo and I’ve been hooked ever since.
+The breakfast and brunch scene in London has tripled in size to when I first moved to London in 2011 and it continues to grow with a new place popping up nearly every week.
 Breakfast has become my absolute favourite meal to eat out and the choice, quality and creativity in London has made that experience so much easier and enjoyable.

-I’ve put together (or am putting together depending on when you’re reading this) a series of some of the best breakfast and brunch spots in each area that I’ve eaten at, loved and would recommend to you hungry lot out there.
-To make it easier I’ve also narrowed it down to area depending on where you live or are staying in the city but to be honest if you’re like me you’ll travel anywhere for good food.
+I’ve put together a series of some of the best breakfast and brunch spots in London that I’ve eaten at, loved and would recommend to you.
+To make it easier, I’ve also narrowed it down to area depending on where you live or where you are staying in the city.
+I have blogs on the best breakfast spots in North, East, West and Central London, so be sure to check them out too!

 For me, there’s nothing better than a good, solid neighbourhood cafe or restaurant.
-Somewhere that’s off the beaten track and requires you to walk through streets you’ve never wandered down before.
-That’s the best kind of cafe.
+I love somewhere that’s off the beaten track and requires you to walk through streets you’ve never wandered down before.
 Louie Louie is a gorgeous spot in the middle of an unassuming residential area of South London.
-In the weekdays, their brunch menu is more simple with pimped up toasts and hearty oatmeals topped with freshly blitzed almond butter.
-On the weekend it’s much more creative and little unusual.
-I mean how good does ‘spinach & mustard seed brioche with a fried egg, horseradish cream & smoked salmon sound’??
-YES PLEASE!
-Inside is minimal, modern with sleek lines and little retro touches here and there which makes it ooooooooooooze trendiness.
+Their menu is very creative and they do somewhat unusual takes on breakfast classics.
+I mean, how good does garlic roast portobello mushrooms with leeks & tarragon cream on sourdough toast with fried eggs sound?
+Much better than your bog-standard mushrooms on toast, I think!
+Inside is minimal, modern with sleek lines and little retro touches here and there which means it oozes trendiness.
 Also, open for dinner in the evening.

 Why go?
 For a neighbourhood gem.